GoogleCloudDataproc/flink-bigquery-connector/README.md

 ```
 #### More Details:
 * Input and Output tables (catalog tables) must be registered in the TableEnvironment.
-* Moreover, the schema of the registered table must match the schema of the query.</b>
+* The schema of the registered table must match the schema of the query.</b>
 * Boundedness must be either `Boundedness.CONTINUOUS_UNBOUNDED` or `Boundedness.BOUNDED`.
 * Checkpointing must be enabled as mentioned above.
 Delivery guarantee must be at-least-once.
 * [BigQueryTableConfig](https://github.com/GoogleCloudDataproc/flink-bigquery-connector/blob/main/flink-1.17-connector-bigquery/flink-connector-bigquery/src/main/java/com/google/cloud/flink/bigquery/table/config/BigQueryTableConfig.java) stores information needed to connect to a BigQuery table.
-It could even be used to obtain the TableDescriptor required for the creation of Catalog Table.
+It could even be used to obtain the TableDescriptor required for the creation of Catalog Table. <br/>Please refer to:
+  * [BigQueryReadTableConfig](https://github.com/GoogleCloudDataproc/flink-bigquery-connector/blob/main/flink-1.17-connector-bigquery/flink-connector-bigquery/src/main/java/com/google/cloud/flink/bigquery/table/config/BigQueryReadTableConfig.java) for more details on available read configurations.
+  * [BigQuerySinkTableConfig](https://github.com/GoogleCloudDataproc/flink-bigquery-connector/blob/main/flink-1.17-connector-bigquery/flink-connector-bigquery/src/main/java/com/google/cloud/flink/bigquery/table/config/BigQuerySinkTableConfig.java) for more details on available sink configurations.
 * [RowDataToProtoSerializer](https://github.com/GoogleCloudDataproc/flink-bigquery-connector/blob/main/flink-1.17-connector-bigquery/flink-connector-bigquery/src/main/java/com/google/cloud/flink/bigquery/sink/serializer/RowDataToProtoSerializer.java) is offered for serialization of `RowData` (since Table API read/writes `RowData` format records) records to BigQuery Proto Rows.
 This out-of-box serializer is automatically provided to the sink during runtime.
 * [BigQueryTableSchemaProvider](https://github.com/GoogleCloudDataproc/flink-bigquery-connector/blob/main/flink-1.17-connector-bigquery/flink-connector-bigquery/src/main/java/com/google/cloud/flink/bigquery/sink/serializer/BigQueryTableSchemaProvider.java) is a helper class which contains the method `getTableDescriptor()` which could be used to obtain a [TableDescriptor](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/table/api/TableDescriptor.html) for creation of catalog table via `BigQueryTableConfig` (`BigQuerySinkTableConfig` for sink options and `BigQueryReadTableConfig` for read options).
 Users could also create their own catalog tables; provided the schema of the registered table, and the associated BigQuery table is the same.
-* Limitations:
-    * Inability to read and then write `TIME` type BigQuery records.
-Reading `TIME` type records and subsequently writing them to BigQuery would result in an error due to misconfigured types between BigQuery and Flink's RowData.
-    * Incorrect value obtained during read and write of `BIGNUMERIC` type BigQuery Records.
-Reading `BIGNUMERIC` type records from a BigQuery table and subsequently writing them to BigQuery would result in incorrect value being written to BigQuery as Flink's RowData does not support NUMERIC Types with precision more than 38 (BIGNUMERIC supports precision upto 76).
-    * Supports only `INSERT` type operations such as `SELECT`/`WHERE`, `UNION`, `JOIN`, etc.
-The connector supports a number of options to configure.
+* The connector supports a number of options to configure.

 | Property                                     | Data Type         | Description                                                                                                                                                                                                                                                                                                                                               | Availability                                         |
 |----------------------------------------------|-------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------|